 The following people (apart from the owner) can modify a dashboard created by a given user:

-- People who have “Moderate dashboards” access to the project (See Main permissions)
+People who have “Write Dashboard” access to the project (See Main project permissions)

 When you have “Read project content” on the project, you may add every item to the dashboard, not only items which are previously dashboard-authorized.

 Each time you add an item to the dashboard (either directly from the item, or from the dashboard), if this object is not already in the dashboard authorizations, you will get a warning that dashboard-only users will not be able to see this insight, since the source is not dashboard-authorized.